-4.8.7 An individual or an organisation such as a bank, that deals with a donee of an LPA on a matter relating to the property of the donor, may require the donee to produce a certificate from an registered doctor stating that the donor's lack of capacity relating to the matter is likely to be permanent (section 13(10) Mental Capacity Act).
+4.8.9 An individual or an organisation such as a bank, that deals with a donee of an LPA on a matter relating to the property of the donor, may require the donee to produce a certificate from an registered doctor stating that the donor's lack of capacity relating to the matter is likely to be permanent (section 13(10) Mental Capacity Act).
 To obtain this certificate, the donee must first get the donor's capacity formally assessed.
 If the donee fails to produce the certificate, the individual or organization may refuse to accept the donee's authority to act for the donor.

-Quah Qi-Yang made an LPA appointing his wife, Farah, as his donee for property and affairs.
+Qi-Yang made an LPA appointing his wife, Farah, as his donee for property and affairs.
 Last week, Qi-Yang was involved in a road accident and he is in a coma in hospital.
 The doctors have told Farah that he is unlikely to wake up from the coma in the near future.
 Qi-Yang has \$100,000 savings in his bank account.
 The account is held in his sole name.
 That money was set aside to pay for their son's education.
 Farah wants to withdraw \$10,000 to pay for their son's college fees.
 As Qi-Yang's donee, Farah has the authority to manage his finances.
-The bank will only allow Farah to withdraw the funds if she can obtain a certificate from an accredited GP stating that Qi-Yang's incapacity is likely to be permanent.
+The bank may only allow Farah to withdraw the funds if she can obtain a certificate from an accredited general practitioner, stating that Qi-Yang's incapacity is likely to be permanent.
+The bank's request for the medical certificate is in accordance with section 13(10) of the Mental Capacity Act.
+The certificate is to satisfy the bank that Qi-Yang has lost capacity so that Farah may operate his bank account as his donee under his LPA.